 Your guide to the startup community on Canada’s East Coast

-The Atlantic Canadian Startup Community has grown to a cluster of more than 550 companies, employing more than 5,500 people and exporting innovative products around the world.
+The Atlantic Canadian Startup Community has grown to a cluster of more almost 700 companies, employing more than 6,500 people and exporting innovative products around the world.

-Supporting these companies is a network of over 50 groups.
+Supporting these companies is a network of almost 80 groups.
 They vary in their geographic and sectoral focus, specialization, and whether they provide funding.

 This Roadmap is designed to help you understand the community of innovation companies and the ecosystem that supports them.
 We hope it will help you find organizations that can help you.
 We’ve also included suggestions on how corporations, researchers, potential investors, and groups from outside the region can get involved.